Royal-Multi-Gamers/pelican-plugins/README.md

 ### [Billing](/billing) <sup><sub>by Boy132</sub></sup>

 Allows admins to create products and users to buy them.
-Features automatic server creation and also payment handling.
+Features automatic server creation and payment handling.
 Also adds a simple shop.

 > [!CAUTION]
 > This plugin is incomplete!